Lew Drill: Professional baseball

 Drill began his professional baseball career in 1902 as a catcher for the Washington Senators and Baltimore Orioles.
 He compiled a .262 batting average in 73 games during the 1902 season.
 He returned to the Senators in 1903 and 1904.

 Drill joined the Detroit Tigers in July 1904.
 During the 1904 and 1905 seasons, he appeared in 123 games for the Tigers and compiled a .253 batting average and a .353 on-base percentage.
 According to a letter in the Detroit Tiger records in the Detroit public library Frank Navin, secretary and future owner of the Detroit Tigers, offered him a contract for the 1906 season.
 Drill, who was making more money as a lawyer turned down the offer.

 In 293 major league games, Drill had a .258 batting average and .353 on-base percentage.
 His .359 on-base percentage in 1904 was the sixth highest in the American League.

 Although his major league career ended in 1905, he continued playing in the minor leagues for another four years with the St. Paul Saints (1906), Pueblo Indians (1907), Terre Haute Hottentots (1908), and Superior Blues (1909).
-He also served as the manager of Terre Haute in 1908.
+He also served as the manager of Terre Haute in 1908 and then for the Monmouth Browns (Illinois-Missouri League) in 1910.